Message from the Chairman

 Dear Shareholders,

-We will constantly strive for timely execution of jobs with best engineering capabilities available and we are focusing more on the trading business along with the EPC projects which can be manageable with the available banking facilities.
+We will constantly strive for timely execution of jobs with best engineering capabilities available and we are also focusing on the trading business/machining activities along with the EPC projects which can be manageable with the available banking facilities.

 I would like to spread out my sincerest gratitude to our employees, customers, partners, business associates and our stakeholders for their undying faith and support.
 Each one has been a part of our exciting and enriching journey.
 We continue to seek value creation for our stakeholders and persevere in building a sustainable business.
 Here is hoping for a brighter and stronger future together.